What is a concept testing survey?

 - Identify the most promising concept

-Or, you can also identify your most promising product concepts using our Concept Testing Tool.
+Or, you can also identify your most promising product concepts using our Concept Testing Program Solution.
 It’s an expert solution that tests and reveals what people think of your company’s concept ideas.

 Step 1.
 Choose the right concept test survey methodology